jaewon-lee-github/CS7641-ML-MLB-HOF/README.md

 ## Data2 Result
   <img src="Figures/Confusion_Matrix_Data2.PNG" alt="hi" class="inline" width="600"/>
   <img src="Figures/Graph_MSE_Data2_10years.PNG" alt="hi" class="inline" width="480"/>

--Training in the same way
+- Training in the same way
--The HOF is determined based on the cumulative result, and the accuracy of the player's cumulative result is lower than the previous 10 years.
+- The HOF is determined based on the cumulative result, and the accuracy of the player's cumulative result is lower than the previous 10 years.
 (6.XX%)
--Still, it seems to predict well what will be expected when predicting active players with test data.
+- Still, it seems to predict well what will be expected when predicting active players with test data.
-  : A player who is predicted to go HOF unconditionally like Albert Pujols predicts a 99.9% probability.
+    - A player who is predicted to go HOF unconditionally like Albert Pujols predicts a 99.9% probability.
-  : Mike Trout predicted with a 99% probability even though he only ran with the cumulative result of 9 years.
+    - Mike Trout predicted with a 99% probability even though he only ran with the cumulative result of 9 years.
 (The best annual salary player)

 # Conclusion & Future work
 As we can see in ground truth graph, Most of HoFers have exceptional statistics, so clustering algorithms which can detect the outlier well are predicting HoFers well too.
 But HoFers who didn't show the preeminent performance than the others cannot easily categorized with the unsupervised learning method.